-The Middle School is the newest part of our campus and serves the students in grades six through eight.
+The Middle School serves the students in grades six through eight.
 The Middle School students are in "F Building" which is a beautiful, state of the art, 16-classroom building with labs and meeting rooms.
 The large classrooms, labs, mobile electric boards, massive whiteboards, Resource Center with computers offers the students a chance to spread their wings and step into the world of more independence, individual responsibility, class selection, collaborative learning, team building activities, class meetings and club activities.

-The "H Building" is a new classroom building for Middle School and High School students and is a center for the Sciences and Arts.
+The "H Building" is for Middle School and High School students and is a center for the Sciences and Arts.
 It is a bright and engaging center for academic and artistic learning and includes 4 science labs, and 4 art centers.
 The ground floor offers a massive Art Gallery and the newest ID Lab (IDea) for the sciences.

 Middle School teachers are subject trained.
-Coming from the USA, UK and Canada they are all hold a Master or equivalent degrees.
+Hailing from seven countries, over 60% of our teachers hold advanced degrees.
 Embracing the Middle School students with understanding, humor, mature lessons and expectations, the students are on a journey to adulthood and most likely higher education in the Western world as they depart from SCLS.

-English classes in the middle school meet five days a week.
+English classes in the Middle School meet five times in a two-week period.
 The topics covered are geared towards skills necessary for everyday use and appreciation of the English language.
 World literature (including poetry and plays), spelling, writing, speaking, vocabulary growth, drama, fluency, comprehension, listening and understanding, research skills, critical thinking and test prep are all part of the English courses taught in the Middle School.

 The Chinese Curriculum of Soong Ching Ling School Multicultural Division(Middle School) is based on the Shanghai local standard of Middle School Chinese Course and enriched with classics of Chinese traditional culture and history.
 It combines ancient and modern Chinese literature, accomplished by various learning methods such as classroom instructed learning, cooperative learning as well as independent study.
 The curriculum focuses on enhancing students' reading, writing and comprehension ability, as well as promoting student’s understanding in Chinese literature and culture.